Settings

 Based on current trajectories:

 Prices will keep falling.
 Each new model generation delivers better performance at lower cost.
-GPT-5 and Claude 5 will likely be priced at or below current GPT-4.1/Claude Sonnet 4.6 levels.
+GPT-5.x and the next Claude tier will likely be measured against today's GPT-5.4 / Claude 4.6 price bands, not the 2024 premium tiers.

 Multimodal becomes standard.
-Text, image, audio, and video generation through the same API endpoint.
-The distinction between "text models" and "image models" is already blurring with models like GPT-4o and Gemini 2.5.
+Text, image, audio, and video generation through the same commercial relationship is becoming the norm.
+The distinction between "text models" and "media models" is increasingly a product packaging question.

-Local-cloud hybrid.
-Run small models locally for speed and privacy, fall back to cloud APIs for complex tasks.
-Frameworks like Ollama and LM Studio are making this seamless.
+Local-cloud hybrid remains the long-term architecture for many teams.
+Run small models locally for speed and privacy, then fall back to cloud APIs for premium reasoning or multimodal workloads.

 Practical Recommendations